Frequently Asked Questions

 • Multiples for private companies are generally in the 4x to 12x range.

-Is minority ownership sufficient to attract PE groups?
+Is minority ownership sufficient to attract PE or FO Investors?

-to 100% of the equity of a business, Transition Capital brings private equity sources that focus on Minority Investing.
+While PEs and FOs traditionally aim to acquire 70% or more of the equity of a business, Transition Capital brings equity sources that focus on Meaningful Minority/Majority Investing. (ie. 30%-70%)

-of being “Good Partners”.
+shareholders.
 Transition Capital equity sources have a reputation for being fair, honest, and ethical team players that look to align with your capital requirements, strategic vision, and cultural fit.
-Transition Capital and its principals have completed well over 300 PE deals over a 5-year period, providing over $4 billion in capital.
+Transition Capital and its principals have financed well over 300 buy-out deals providing over $4 billion in capital.

 What other key items should be considered to ensure a successful relationship?